How to realistically market to the whole buying group.

 • Chief information officer

-What are the best channels for B2D marketing?
+What are the best channels for business to developer marketing?

 The best channels for B2D marketing are the places where your target community is already congregating to post questions, recommend tools, work through specific issues in their projects, and just chat with other like-minded devs.
 But don’t think you can barge into one of these “watering holes” pushing your solution.
 Across the board, these audiences tend to be very wary of marketing and will close their ears if they perceive you are only there to “sell.”